 Mesh rejection, as mentioned earlier, is one side effect that can upset your stomach after some time has passed after hernia mesh surgery, as well as mesh migration and infected mesh.
 Experiencing stomach problems long after your hernia repair could mean the mesh has done a great deal of damage without your knowledge; you just finally feel the symptoms.

-Because repairing this damage can be both traumatic and costly, you might decide to consult an attorney about the possibility of a personal injury suit against a doctor or manufacturer.
+Because repairing this damage can be traumatic and costly, you might consult an attorney about the possibility of a personal injury suit against a doctor or manufacturer.
 You may be eligible for damages if negligence interfered with your recovery.

-Your Upset Stomach Could Be a Legal Concern
+Your Upset Stomach From Hernia Mesh Implants Could Be a Legal Matter – Call Us for Help Today

-If defective, counterfeit, improperly implanted or poorly sanitized, hernia mesh can upset your stomach.
-Get the care you need and then call the Strong Arm to learn about how Loncar Lyon Jenkins can help you pursue damages against the negligent party: (877) 239-4878.
+If defective, counterfeit, improperly implanted, or poorly sanitized, hernia mesh can upset your stomach.
+Get the medical care you need, and then call the Strong Arm to learn about how Loncar Lyon Jenkins can file a hernia mesh lawsuit on your behalf and recover damages against the negligent party.